CHATTG1/graph-node/docs/graphql-api.md

 **Note** Our API does not expose mutations because developers are expected to issue transactions directly against the underlying blockchain from their applications.

-It is typical for developers to define their own root `Query` and `Subscription` types when building a GraphQL API server, but with The Graph we generate these top level types based on the entities that you define in your schema, as well as several other types for exploring blockchain data, which we describe in depth in the [Query API](#Queries).
+It is typical for developers to define their own root `Query` types when building a GraphQL API server, but with The Graph we generate these top level types based on the entities that you define in your schema, as well as several other types for exploring blockchain data, which we describe in depth in the [Query API](#Basics).

 ## 3.2 Entities

 All GraphQL types with `@entity` directives in your schema will be treated as entities, and must have an `ID` field.

-**Note** Currently all types in your schema must have an `@entity` directive.
+> **Note** Currently all types in your schema must have an `@entity` directive.
 In the future, we will treat types without an `@entity` directive as value objects, but this is not yet supported.

 #### Example
 Define a `Token` entity: